Docs

 ssg -p 8080

-you can use any server you prefer, however we do provide the sources to
+default, you can use any server you prefer, however we do provide a

-To install, in your web site's directory, do:
+To install, in your web site's directory, on a Linux machine, in a

 curl -so https.go https://mkws.sh/https/https.go